Testing time evolution of the mass distribution of the black hole mergers

 \subsection{Basic idea}

-Let us take two distinct closed regions in the two-dimensional mass plane spanned by $(M,q)$ (Region 1 and region 2 in Fig.~\ref{fig2}) and two intervals $(z_a, z_b)$ labeled by $L$ and $(z_b,z_c)$ labeled by $H$ in the redshift axis.
-Shape of the region 1 and 2 is arbitrary.
-For those regions, we can further define four regions as it is schematically described in Fig.~\ref{fig2}.
-For instance, ``$1,L$''stands for the region whose projection onto the mass plane coincides with the region 1 and projection onto the redshift axis coincides with $(z_a,z_b)$.
-Then, the expected number of the merger events in this region is given by \be N_{1,L}=\int_{z_a}^{z_b} \int_{\rm region 1} dN. \ee The expected number in the other regions can be expressed in a similar manner.
+Let us take two distinct closed regions in the two-dimensional mass plane spanned by $(M,q)$ (regions 1 and 2 in Fig.~\ref{fig2}) and two intervals $(z_a, z_b)$ indicated by $L$ and $(z_b,z_c)$ indicated by $H$ in the redshift axis.
+The shapes of regions 1 and 2 are arbitrary.
+For those regions, we can further define four regions as schematically described in Fig.~\ref{fig2}.
+For instance, ``$1,L$''stands for the region whose projection onto the mass plane coincides with region 1 and the projection onto the redshift axis coincides with $(z_a,z_b)$.
+Then, the expected number of merger events in this region is given by \be N_{1,L}=\int_{z_a}^{z_b} \int_{\rm region 1} dN. \ee The expected number in the other regions can be expressed in a similar manner.
 If the merger rate density takes the separable form (\ref{merger-rate}), by substituting Eq.~(\ref{dN}), we obtain

 It then follows that a ratio defined by \be R_A \equiv \frac{N_{A,H}}{N_{A,L}}= \int_{z_b}^{z_c} \frac{4\pi r^2(z)}{(1+z)} \frac{f(z)}{H(z)}dz \bigg/ \int_{z_a}^{z_b} \frac{4\pi r^2(z)}{(1+z)} \frac{f(z)}{H(z)}dz \ee becomes independent of A, where A stands for either 1 or 2.
-Taking contraposition of this statement, we can state that if the ratio $R_A$ depends on A, the merger rate does not take the separable form like Eq.~(\ref{merger-rate}).
-Therefore, the hypothesis that the time dependence of the merger rate density is independent of the BH masses can be tested by checking whether the ratio $R_A$ is independent of A or not, which is the basic idea underlying the following analysis.
+Taking the contraposition of this statement, we can state that if the ratio $R_A$ depends on A, the merger rate does not take the separable form similarly to Eq.~(\ref{merger-rate}).
+Therefore, the hypothesis that the time dependence of the merger rate density is independent of the BH masses can be tested by checking whether the ratio $R_A$ is independent of A, which is the basic idea underlying the following analysis.